 - Replace your lens case every three months

-Medical treatments for Acanthamoeba Keratitis are not fully established, and are mostly done by trial and error depending on what the patient responds too.
-This is why early diagnosis is incredibly important.
+There are no medical treatments for Acanthamoeba Keratitis.
+Procedures are mostly done by trial and error depending on what the patient responds too.
+For this reason, an early diagnosis is incredibly important.

-One method is a high dosage of topical antimicrobial agents.
-These are concentrated on the area of the infection site.
-Cysts can become highly resistant to therapy, so a strong combination of substances are used.
+One method of treatment is a high dosage of topical antimicrobial agents on the area of the infection site.
+Cysts can become highly resistant to therapy, so a potent combination of substances is required.